June 3 2025

 • Must return before the travel validity ends to maintain lawful status.

-• Ensure passport is valid for the entire travel period.
+• Ensure the passport is valid for the entire travel period.

 Bridging Visa B vs Other Bridging Visas